CENG501-Projects/CENG501-Spring2022/Project_Macan_Oydu/Readme.md

 ## 3.3.
 Results

 From our trained model, we got the following results on ISTD dataset.
+You can download our model from [here](https://drive.google.com/file/d/1NJrSjc1TUmbscoRgVYBdFX7yaaX7fSfs/view?usp=sharing)

 | Original Image (Input) - Non-Shadow Image (Output) - Ground Truth|
 | ------------- |